 Rotokohu the wetland

 This area has been designated by DoC as an area of high natural value and by the Taranaki Regional Council as the most significant wetland in the Matemateaonga Ecological district.
-The Pokeka track goes through this wetland, safely following the natural levee on the edge of the Pokeka river.
+The track that follows the Pokeka valley goes through this wetland, safely following the natural levee on the edge of the Pokeka river.
 The levee works well but it also allows cattle, goats, sheep, and deer browse through this area daily.
 Silting up of the Pokeka banks by floods is what perpetuates this wetland where the lake and swamp tends to be somewhat higher than the Pokeka River.

 DoC's Protected Natural Areas (PNA) report states: